Anjal Petti 520

 Anjal Petti 520 is a 1969 Indian Tamil-language comedy film directed by T. N. Balu and produced by N. Vasudeva Menon.
 The film stars Sivaji Ganesan, B. Saroja Devi, M. N. Nambiar and Nagesh.
 It was released on 27 June 1969.

 Plot

-Prabhu is the Chennai Manager in a baby food company whose head office at Madurai.
+Prabhu is the Chennai Manager in a baby food company whose head office is at Madurai.
 He is a very talented Manager and his MD assures him of a promotion to the General Manager position.
-Suddenly Prabhu gets information that his MD is not giving a promotion.
-Prabhu becomes angry and tends his resignation abusing his company MD.
-He drops the letter in Post box 520 (Anjalpetti 520).
-On the next day, Prabhu receives a telegram on his promotion.
-Prabhu realises his mistake and willing to take back the letter he posted to Post box 520.
-There starts the story of him chasing the letter and he getting messed up with conspiracy by villains and finally coming out of all his problems.
+Meanwhile, Prabhu gets information that his MD is not promoting him.
+Prabhu becomes angry and submits a written resignation, in which he abuses his company MD.
+He drops the letter in post box 520 (Anjal Petti 520).
+On the next day, Prabhu receives a telegram informing him of his promotion.
+Prabhu realises his mistake and is desperate to recover the letter he had posted to post box 520.
+There starts the story of him chasing the letter and getting messed up with conspiracy by villains and finally coming out of all his problems.